Vzard/ML-Azure-Capstone/starter_file/README.md

 3. hypertension
 4. heart_disease
 5. ever_married
-6.work_type
+6. work_type
-7.Residence_type
+7. Residence_type
-8.avg_glucose_level
+8. avg_glucose_level
-9.bmi
+9. bmi
-10.Smoking_status
+10. Smoking_status
-11.stroke (1/0) -label - This the the decision variable.
+11. stroke (1/0) -label - This the the decision variable.

 ### Task
 *TODO*: Explain the task you are going to be solving with this dataset and the features you will be using for it.